-- Adding back loss carryforward deducted in the calculation of federal taxable income and dividend income excluded from federal taxable income - Adding back the IRC section 847 deduction, relating to an additional deduction for insurers required to discount unpaid losses (this deduction isn't allowed for Wisconsin purposes) - Subtracting nontaxable income attributable to life insurance operations - Reducing current year net business loss by the amount of dividends received deduction - Adjusting net tax liability so that it doesn't exceed 2% of gross premiums plus 7.9% of income realized from lottery prizes
+- Adding back loss carryforward deducted in the calculation of federal taxable income and dividend income excluded from federal taxable income - Adding back the IRC section 847 deduction, relating to an additional deduction for insurers required to discount unpaid losses (this deduction isn't allowed for Wisconsin purposes) - Subtracting nontaxable income attributable to life insurance operations - Reducing current year net business loss by the amount of dividends received deduction - Adjusting net tax liability so that it doesn't exceed 2% of gross premiums plus 7.9% of income realized from lottery prizes on taxable investment income as provided in IRC section 831(b), rather than on net income.

 All of these adjustments are computed on Wisconsin Schedule 4I, Wisconsin Adjustments for Insurance Companies.
-The amounts on Schedule 4I flow through to Schedule V, Schedule W, or Form 4, as appropriate.
-If the insurance company is in a combined group, it completes Schedule 4I on a separate entity basis and includes the adjustments on the applicable line of the combined return.
+Schedule 4I is prepared separately for each corporation that is an insurance company.
+The amounts on Schedule 4I flow through to Schedule V, Schedule W, or Form 4M, as appropriate.
 See the Schedule 4I instructions for details.

-If an insurance company is a small company as defined in IRC section 831(b)(2), the company may elect to be taxed on taxable investment income as provided in IRC section 831(b), rather than on net income.
+If an insurance company is a small company as defined in IRC section 831(b)(2), the company may elect to be taxed